don-patterson/recipes/public/list/Waffles.md

 - 1 Teaspoon Vanilla Extract

 ## Instructions
-1. Preheat your waffle iron, spray with non stick cooking spray and set aside.
 1. In a large bowl whisk together the flour, baking powder, sugar, salt, and cinnamon.
 1. In a medium bowl beat the egg whites with a hand mixer until stiff peaks form.
 Set aside.
 1. In a separate medium bowl mix together the egg yolks, vegetable oil, milk, and vanilla extract.